ChaoEcohydroRS/ATL03LandSeaMask/README.md

 ### 1) Prerequisites

 - I used VS code python IDE as the working environment.
-We used jupyter notebook version for illustating how to use it.
-You can alwasy easily convert it to pipline.
+We used jupyter notebook version for illustrating how to use it.
+You can always easily convert it to pipeline.
-- The global coastal shoreline dataset.
+- The global coastal shoreline dataset [link here](https://drive.google.com/file/d/1arIVNVQoaH3ffZOHSGZvFmjgSjGeR85e/view?usp=sharing).

 ### 2) Installation